educbraga/EasyCommit/README.md

 Replace your_preferred_shortcut with your desired key combination.

-Once set up, use this shortcut to activate EasyGitCommit in any Git-enabled project.
+Once set up, use this shortcut to activate EasyCommit in any Git-enabled project.

 ## Contributing

-Contributions to EasyGitCommit are welcome!
+Contributions to EasyCommit are welcome!
 If you have suggestions, bug reports, or want to contribute code, please feel free to open an issue or submit a pull request.

 ## Support